 Data Protection requests

 Data protection legislation allows you, the data subject, to gain access to any of your personal information which is held by the council.
 You can request copies of your information by contacting us directly.
-When we receive your request, we will ask for a copy of your ID to check that we are sending your personal data to the right person.
+When we receive your request, we'll ask for a copy of your ID to check that we're sending your personal data to the right person.
 We may ask for one of the following forms of photo ID and proof of address:

 - driving licence